Department of Psychology

 - Students must present their trial research findings in the social psychology talk series.

-- A theory paper or comprehensive exam.
-By the spring of the third year, students must write and submit a theoretical review paper to their advisor and a reader.
-If a student chooses the theory paper option, this review could be a publishable article, suitable for a journal such as Psychological Bulletin or Personality and Social Psychology Review, and will help in formulating the dissertation.
-Students will do a presentation of the theoretical review paper in the social psychology talk series by the end of their fourth year.
-If a student chooses the comprehensive exam, they will be provided a reading list by the end of the third year.
-The exam will be taken in September of the fourth year, i.e, right before the start of the fourth year.
+- A theory paper or a comprehensive exam before the beginning of their third year.
+If you choose the theory paper option, students must write and submit a theoretical review paper to their adviser and a reader.
+This review could be a publishable article, suitable for a journal such as Psychological Bulletin or Personality and Social Psychology Review and will help in formulating the dissertation.
+Students will do a presentation of the theoretical review paper in the social psychology talk series by the end of their third year.
+If you choose the comprehensive exam, you will be provided a reading list by the end of your second year (please request the reading list from your adviser).
+You will take the exam in September of the third year (i.e., right before your start of the third year).

 Psychology Courses